Combinatorial foundations for geometric realizations of subword complexes of Coxeter groups: Sign functions of words

 \begin{definition}[{Coxeter signature matrices \cite[Definition~9]{bergeron_fan_2015}}] Let $(W,S)$ be a finite irreducible Coxeter system and $p\in S^m$.
 A matrix $\B\in\R^{N\times m}$ is a \defn{signature matrix} of type~$W$ for $p$, if for every occurrence $Z$ of every reduced expression $v$ of $\wo$ in~$p$, the equality

 holds. \end{definition}

 The vector configuration underlying a signature matrix yields a \emph{partially} defined chirotope: subsets corresponding to a reduced expression $v$ of $\wo$ must have the non-zero sign $\tau(v)$, while all others are left undetermined.
 Let $p\in S^m$ and $\A\in~\R^{(m-N)\times m}$.
 We denote by $\F_{p,\A}$ the collection of cones spanned by sets of columns of $\A$ that correspond to faces of the subword complex $\Delta_W(p)$.
 The following proposition demonstrates the important role of signature matrices, and hence of the $T$-sign function, in order for $\F_{p,\A}$ to form a complete simplicial fan.
+In particular, it bring to light how the $T$-sign prescribes the orientation of dual simplicial cones in order to get a complete simplicial fan.